SkopiaOutis/ontologial-protocol/README.md

 ## The Shift
 Traditional economics is built on a "Physics of Solids": It treats value as a static object (Gold, Fiat, Token) that can be held in a box.
-But in a computational universe, value is not a state—it is a vector.
+But in a computational universe, value is not a state - it is a vector.
 It is the capacity to structure reality against the flow of entropy.

 **The Ontological Protocol (TOP)** is a new economic operating system that replaces the Exchange of Objects with the Evaluation of Processes.